dralois/Blender-Python-Module-Docker/README.md

 ### Appleseed + Blenderseed build

-The Blender dependencies have to have been built already for the script to work, as building Blenderseed requires the static python version built for Blender.
-If this is the case, boost python (1.61.0) is built using that python version and linked when building Appleseed.
-This python 3 version is linked as well, which allows to generate the required python 3 bindings.
+Blender should have been built already for this to work, but simply initiating the repository in the correct path is technically enough.
+If this is the case, all appleseed dependencies are built using Blender's dependency build pipeline.
+This includes the specific boost python version that is necessary for Appleseed to work with Blender.
+The Appleseed dependency versions currently do not match up 100% with the ones used for official builds due to compilation issues.
+Please consider that if bugs or crashes occur, it might be because of this cavity.
+On the machines I tested this build however, it worked flawlessly.

 ```bash
 # Builds appleseed & blenderseed